To ask about my availability for a speaking event, please contact my coordinator Barb Spencer at speaker@proverbs31.org.

 Jesus said there are secrets in the Kingdom of God (Matt.
 13:11).
 These secrets can transform your life into something simply divine!
 In this always popular message you’ll discover how God forges beauty and strength in our lives, realize how much we need one another, and find keys to living the abundant life.
 You’ll laugh and you’ll cry as we uncover six divine secrets together.

-The young and beautiful grace runways for designers like Gucci, but the 3rd chapter of Colossians reveals God’s got a catwalk for you and I to walk as well.
+Ever been late because you couldn't decide what to wear?
+Get tired of feeling the pressure to look fabulous?
+The 3rd chapter of Colossians reveals God’s got a catwalk for you and I to walk -- in God-made clothes!
 Rachel will take you into God's dressing room for a custom fitting.
 We'll shed the ill-fitting clothes of perfectionism, envy and competition and put on tailor-made garments of grace, contentment and love.
-This is your ultimate makeover!
-Forget becoming America’s Next Top Model ... strap on some cute shoes and follow Rachel as we rise above the world's stage and take our places on God's eternal catwalk.
+Forget becoming America’s Next Top Model ... strap on some cute, comfortable shoes and follow Rachel as we rise above the world's fickle demands and take our places on God's eternal catwalk.

 HOLIDAY TOPICS: